moridaffy/rvcmanager/README.md

 * Coming soon ;)

 ## Usage
-Just call next line from anywhere and RVCManager will animate the change of ```UIApplication.shared.keyWindow.rootViewController```
+Just call next line from anywhere and RVCManager will animate the change of root view controller

 ```
 RootViewControllerManager.shared.change(to: newViewController, withAnimation: .fade, animationDuration: 0.5)